dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 way.
 Consequently, there may be a natural connection between achieving simultaneous verification and a higher need for approval.
-As a contrasting example, concatenatation of a FIPS approved signature and another (potentially non-FIPS approved) signature without any artefacts is by description a FIPS-approved hybrid, however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.
+As a contrasting example, concatenatation of a FIPS approved signature and another (potentially non-FIPS approved) signature without any artifacts is by description a FIPS-approved hybrid, however as the component signatures are verified separately it is not possible to enforce 'simultaneous verification'.